Taiko2k/GTK4PythonTutorial/README.md

 ## More boxes

-You'll notice our button is stenched with the window.
+You'll notice our button is stretched with the window.
 Let's add two boxes inside that first box we made.

 ```python
 self.box1 = Gtk.Box(orientation=Gtk.Orientation.HORIZONTAL)